The Accountants Guide To Choosing a Third-Party Crypto Tax Tool

 If the tax tool has a database history to ensure your costs are correct, you get bonus points.
 The database history acts as a safety net so that you know all prices are correct.
 This means you get an accurate tax report and reduce the risk of audits.
 By having the database history, you will always be protected because every transaction will be documented.

 What to avoid in a crypto tax tool

 Being audit-proof means having every crypto asset accounted for.
 If a tax tool does not have a tax report to clearly show your client’s crypto holdings, you could be taking on audit risk.

 A crypto tax report is proof of all transactions and holdings which means you can double-check any transaction.
 It will also work out any necessary currency conversions for you - so that your client’s report makes sense for the country they’re filing in.

 Because there are many layers to crypto taxes i.e. currencies, wallets, exchanges, blockchains, and sometimes 1,000s of transactions, you need to find a tax tool that will import all data reliably and safely from the exchanges and wallets.

-The best way to be reassured of reliable importing, is through Application Programming Interface or API.
+The best way to be reassured of reliable importing is through an Application Programming Interface or API.
 API allows the crypto tax tool to interact with another software application.
 This makes it so you can easily and safely upload data from exchanges.